tb1337/node-red-contrib-apple-findme-reloaded/README.md

 This is an alternate, much simpler, Apple FindMe node without bloat and API requests to third-party endpoints.
 FindMe-Reloaded only requests the _official_ Apple API endpoints and does **NOT** request OpenStreetMap or other services, to prevent them track you.
 In addition, little transformation of data is done, to keep data clean and simple.

+Apple currently provides no altitude information.
+FindMe-Reloaded won't ever try to _fix_ that.

 ## Example payload

 ```javascript